funkycharlie/Consolify/README.md

 At any time you can type 'back' to go back.

+**Arguments**

+-a : For each search result, show the album of that track.

 ### nowplaying:

 Running this command tells you what song is currently playing.